juliancheal/iris-coap/README.md

 iris-coap
 =========

-Iris COAP is a Ruby implementation of the COAP protocol, built using Celluloid::IO
+Iris CoAP is a Ruby implementation of the CoAP protocol, built using Celluloid::IO